wordofwarning/wordofwarning.org/current/2023-worksahead/index.md

 *And tell all the stars above.
 This is dedicated to the one I love.<br>(Love can never be exactly like we want it to be.)*

 Kellie is a Greater Manchester-based performance maker.
 She would describe herself as an autobiographical artist, who creates work that is honest, relatable, and at times self-critical.
-She uses spoken word & symbolism to explore memories, often focusing on themes of mental health & feminism.
+Kellie uses spoken word and symbolism to explore memories, often focusing on themes of mental health and feminism.
+She aims to create performance that is both self-exposing and empathetic.

 #### Credits
 [Works Ahead](/hab/worksahead) 2023 commissioned by [hÅb](/hab) + <a href="https://contactmcr.com" target="_blank">Contact</a>; produced by [hÅb](/hab).<br>Project Mentor: Peader Kirk